Lilypad-Tech/lilypad/README.md

 ## Install CLI

 Download the latest release of Lilypad for your platform.
 Both the amd64/x86_64 and arm64 variants of macOS and Linux are supported.
 (If you are on Apple Silicon, you'll want arm64).

+Nb:  to check your version use ```which lilypad``` - if an old version run ```rm <path>``` to clean the version and reinstall new version

 The commands below will automatically detect your OS and processor architecture and download the correct Lilypad build for your machine.